andbanman/mist/USERGUIDE.rst

 3. Define the search space
 4. Compute

 Here we assume that we have a set of variables representing the components of a system we study and a set of samples representing multiple measurements of these variables.
-So, input data is represented by a matrix, where each column is a variable and each row is a sample, e.g., a measurement or subject.
+So, input data is represented by a matrix, where each row is a variable and each row is a sample, e.g., a measurement or subject.
 A variable tuple is a small combination of variables.
 The set of all variable tuples is the search space.
 Mist efficiently traverses the search space and computes the Information Theory measure for each tuple, which in turn allows us to estimate the strength of the dependence among variables in the tuple.

 The procedure of defining a search space and computing the IT measure for each tuple in the space is simply called a search.
 Mist uses a parallel algorithm to divide the search among computing threads.
 The algorithm can be tuned to improve performance for different kinds of searches.